 A CSS — or cascading style sheet — programmer is an individual with web development and design experience that can handle all the back- and front-end aspects of your site.
 This includes the framework and processing but also graphic design.
 In other words, they are creative and have technical skills that can take your website to the next level.
 If you hire CSS developers, they can help you perfect everything from your font to your navigation buttons, layouts, and more.
 CSS web developers range and cost from around $20 at the low end to $150 an hour or more for someone with many projects under their belt.
 A job board can help you connect to a freelancer if you are not ready to commit to a full-time person.

 Marketing your websites, products, and brand through Instagram, Pinterest, Facebook, and other social media portals is not as simple as posting a deal and watching the dollars roll in.
 In reality, social media marketing combines marketing, social science, and business acumen to create campaigns that propel you toward success.

-Creating a social media marketing strategy is not an easy task.
+is not an easy task.
 It starts with outlining specific and attainable goals for your business.
 One example would be to acquire 500 new clients/sales in a predetermined time frame.
 First, your social media person will need to get to know your client base as well as your competition.
 Next comes determining which products or services to promote and then creating a memorable advertisement.
 The trick here is to remember that social media is not the place for a boring commercial-type intrusion.
 Your content has to be engaging, released to the right people at the right time, and then carefully analyzed before moving on to the next form of outreach.